zubrick/zmatrix-esphome/README.md

-# zMatrix let matrix clock for ESPHome
+# zMatrix led matrix clock for ESPHome

 This repository is for porting my 16x16 led matrix clock to esphome so I can interact with it directly from automations.